SteveDunn/MonoGame/CONTRIBUTING.md

 # Contributing to MonoGame

-We're glad to that you have chosen to help out and contribute to the MonoGame project!
+We're glad that you have chosen to contribute to the MonoGame project!

 The MonoGame Team has defined the simple guide below to help you as a new contributor to the project.
 Please read this document carefully and try to conform to our process and guidelines as you help us improve and grow MonoGame.